roysharon/animini/README.md

 * `out` - the easing out function
 * `inout` - easing in till midway, and then easing out till the end

-So for example, the linear easing triplets `animini.easing.linear` includes the functions `animini.easing.linear.in`, `animini.easing.linear.out` and `animini.easing.linear.inout`.
+So for example, the linear easing triplet `animini.easing.linear` includes the functions `animini.easing.linear.in`, `animini.easing.linear.out` and `animini.easing.linear.inout`.

 The animini library includes the following easing function triplets: